zeebe-io/zeebe-cluster-testbench/docs/technical-documentation.md

 * The process to create a cluster has a potential infinite loop.
 If the cluster is created, but never gets ready, then the process will not terminate.
 * The worker `MapNamesToUUIDsWorker` writes to the same variables that it uses as input.
 Once overwritten, it is no longer possible to look at what the input was.
 This already confused root cause analysis for a bug.
 * The _CloudAPI_ might change and become incompatible.
 Diagnosing these problems is quite tricky with the RESTEasy Client API.
 It does a great job at giving developers a nice interface; however if a given REST endpoint returns e.g. a HTML page with a helpful human readable error message it is difficult to get a hold of this error message.
+* The _Internal Cloud API_ might change and become incompatible.
+We are using a Camunda internal API here with no guarantees on backwards compatibility.

 Appendix
 ========